Privacy and cookies policy

 - Your personal data may also be disclosed to our services providers to enable them to provide their services to us.
 The relevant services providers include Bluepark Solutions Ltd (hosted website services), Amazon Web Services, Inc (hosting and related services), Cloudflare, Inc (traffic management and content delivery), Zoho Corporation (hosted service desk), the Rocket Science Group (email services), Slack Technologies, Inc (team communications) and Trustpilot A/S (feedback and reviews).

 - In addition to the specific disclosures of personal data set out in this Section 3, we may also disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.

 International transfers of your personal data

-- In this Section 4, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).
+- In this Section 4, we provide information about the circumstances in which your personal data may be transferred to countries outside the United Kingdom and the European Economic Area (EEA).

-- The servers of some of our cloud services providers are situated in in the USA.
-The cloud services providers in question include Zoho Corporation (hosted service desk), the Rocket Science Group (mail services) and Slack Technologies, Inc (team communications).
-Transfers to the USA will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission.
+- 1. The servers of some of our cloud services providers are situated in in the USA.
+The cloud services providers in question include Zoho Corporation, the Rocket Science Group and Slack Technologies, Inc. Transfers to the USA will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the relevant data protection authorities.